Moon-Mind/Videos-to-Docx-converter/README.md

-## Whisper Clinet to rip Mp4 into Images and text
+## Whisper Client to rip Mp4 into Images and text

 ```bash
 pip install -r requirements.txt